New York CityPASS

 • Jump the line at the Empire State Building with an Express Pass for $33

-• Receive $5 off your Rockefeller Center Tour if you present your CityPASS
+• Receive $5 off your Rockefeller Center Tour 20% off purchases of $20 or more at Top of the Rock Retail Shops if you present your CityPASS

 New York City Pass Attractions

-The New York CityPASS includes a total of 9 attractions, of which you can visit 6.
-Three of the six tickets are pre-selected for you and can’t be changed.
-For the other three, you have a choice between two options.
+The New York CityPASS includes a total of 8 attractions, of which you can visit 5.
+Two of the five tickets are pre-selected for you and can’t be changed.
+For the other three, you have a choice between six options.
 You do not need to make these choices when you purchase the City Pass NYC.
 The pass allows you to stay flexible and choose your attractions as you go.

 FIXED ATTRACTIONS